Top Rated Orange County Bike Accident Attorneys

 While Orange County is one of the most bicycle-friendly places you can find it does not mean that roads are completely safe for bicyclists.
 Even though laws protect bikers and allow them to share the road while being protected, it does not mean that drivers always follow these laws.
 The result is that bikers will occasionally suffer serious injuries in accidents.

-In the event that you sustain injuries while cycling, your first call should be to an experienced Orange County bike accident lawyer.
+In the event that you sustain injuries while cycling, your first call should be to an experienced Orange County personal injury lawyer.

 Orange County Roads Have Become More Dangerous for Bicyclists

 Like every other kind of road accident injury, bicycle fatalities have increased in California as the streets have become a more dangerous place.
 Over a recent three-year period, the State of California experienced the highest average number of fatalities in 25 years.
 Serious bicycle accident injuries have experienced a steady climb during this century.

 One out of every five bicycle accident deaths occurs in California.
 This far outpaces the state’s total proportion of the national population.
 This trend shows no sign of slowing down either.

 Some reasons for the increasing danger have to do with the popularity of bicycling.
 More warmer days and the fact that more people than ever are cycling mean that the roads are more crowded with bicyclists.
 The increasing number of bike lanes and paths also draw more people.

 Here are some common causes of bicycle accidents in California: